 Divorce is serious business with real world consequences.
 Even so, as we explained previously, not every uncoupling has to drag out over months or years.
-If you know your divorce is inevitable, there are ways to speed the process along, and get yourself as quickly as possibly onto the next stage of life.
+If you know your divorce is inevitable, there are ways to speed the process along, file for divorce as cleanly as possible, and get yourself onto the next stage of life.

 Two experienced family law attorneys, Bari Weinberger of the Weinberger Law Group in New Jersey and Emily McFarling of the McFarling Law Group in Nevada, took time out of their busy practices to offer advice on how to streamline divorce as much as possible.